zhongchen530/CAFA-5-Protein-Function-Prediction/README.md

 In my initial approach, each sequence is one-hot-encoded as an array with shape (sequence_length,27) which the CNN then process.
 One-hot-encoding all training data costs 50 GB of ram which my labtop doesn't have.
 As a resolution, I wrote a data generator which generates batches of encoded data during the training sessions to avoid overwhelming the ram.

 # Current Result (Updated 05/24/2023)
 The current result has a validation AUC of 0.86 which corresponds to a kaggle score of 0.25.
-This is my initial working model without paramet tuning and transfer learning.
+This is my initial working model without parameter tuning and transfer learning.

 # Future Work
 Protein sequence embeding (transfer learning) and parameter tuning are on my plan to improve the current result.